British Rail: Preserved lines

+Aftermath

 Successor companies

 Under the process of British Rail's privatisation, operations were split into 125 companies between 1994 and 1997.
+The passenger sector was split into 25 franchises, which at first were run within British Rail as so-called 'shadow businesses', and then sold as franchises.
+The rolling stock was transferred to three private rolling stock companies (ROSCOs); Angel Trains, Eversholt Rail Group and Porterbrook.

 The ownership and operation of the infrastructure of the railway system was taken over by Railtrack.
 The telecommunications infrastructure and British Rail Telecommunications was sold to Racal, which in turn was sold to Global Crossing and merged with Thales Group.
-The rolling stock was transferred to three private rolling stock companies (ROSCOs); Angel Trains, Eversholt Rail Group and Porterbrook.
-Passenger services were divided into 25 operating companies, which were let on a franchise basis for a set period, whilst freight services were sold off completely.
-Dozens of smaller engineering and maintenance companies were also created and sold off.
+British Rail's two freight entities, Trainload Freight and Freightliner Group, were sold directly to bidding companies; these were North and South Railways, led by the Wisconsin Central Transportation Corporation, and a consortium led by 3i and Electra, respectively.

 British Rail's passenger services came to an end upon the franchising of ScotRail with the last service being a Caledonian Sleeper service from Glasgow and Edinburgh to London on 31 March 1997.
 The final service it operated was a Railfreight Distribution freight train from Dollands Moor to Wembley on 20 November 1997.
 The British Railways Board continued in existence as a corporation until early 2001, when it was replaced by the Strategic Rail Authority as part of the implementation of the Transport Act 2000.